alexrt3/FromYouFlowers_assessment/README.txt

 I decided to go with one of my favorite languages and frameworks python and Flask for the backend and HTML, CSS, and javascript for the frontend.

 Once the application is open, it will bring you the homepage that displays the two questions.
-In the Navbar there are links to the two endpoints.
+In the Navbar there are links that will route you toe the two endpoints.
 The two endpoints can be reached at "localhost:5000/answerone" and "localhost:5000/answertwo".